louisafful1/MERN_User_Authentication_API/README.md

 ### MERN User Authentication API

-A backend-only web application that provides user authentication and registration features using the MERN stack.
-This project serves as a foundation for implementing user management in web applications.
+A backend web application that provides user authentication features using the MERN stack.
 It leverages JSON Web Tokens (JWT) for secure HTTP-based authentication and has been tested with Postman for comprehensive validation.

 ### Features
 User Authentication: Users can log in using their email and password, and a JSON Web Token (JWT) is generated for authentication.